The Traditional Bachelor of Science in Nursing (BSN) is for students with no nursing licensure who want to become graduate nurses.

 Nursing students train in a wide variety of clinical settings-including hospitals, outpatient and community clinics, treatment centers and long-term care facilities- and work with patient populations diverse in age, gender, ethnicity, health status, socioeconomic background, and geographic distribution.
 Graduates of the program will be prepared to practice in a wide variety of health care settings.

 Upon acceptance to GSW, students are first enrolled as Pre-Nursing students.
-This allows the student to satisfy the Core curriculum requirements in the first two years of study.
+This allows the student to satisfy the core curriculum requirements in the first two years of study.
 Application to the School of Nursing Traditional program should occur during the last semester of the second year of full-time study at the University.
-Advisors for Pre-Nursing students are faculty of the SON giving the student guidance to follow their Model Plan of Study through to graduation.
+Pre-Nursing students are advised by a professional nursing advisor.

 - Attain admission in good standing to the University.

-- Return the completed application and required supporting documents to the School of Nursing by the published deadlines.
+- Return the completed nursing application and required supporting documents to the School of Nursing by the published deadline.

-- Earned a Grade Point Average (GPA) of 2.8/4.0.
+- Earn a Grade Point Average (GPA) of 3.0/4.0.
 Admission is competitive.
-A GPA of 2.8 does not guarantee admission.
-Calculation of GPA is based on grades in Area A, Area D, and Area F. If any of the applicable courses have been repeated, all attempts are included in this calculation.
+A GPA of 3.0 does not guarantee admission.
+Calculation of GPA is based on grades in Area A, Area D, and Area F (excluding elective in Area F).
+If any of the applicable courses have been repeated, all attempts are included in this calculation.

 It may not be possible to admit all students who meet the minimum requirements for admission.
 If there are more qualified applicants than positions available in a nursing class, selection for admission will be based upon the following:

-- Grade Point Average - greater than the minimum of 2.8
+- Grade Point Average - greater than the minimum of 3.0 [using Area A, Area D, and Area F (excluding elective in Area F) to determine GPA]

 - Grades in Science courses - minimum of B is preferred